 Once you’ve got it – shout it out!

-Once you’ve decided what you want to achieve with your loyalty program and settled on the right membership software, you have to let your customers know about it.
+Once you’ve decided what you want to achieve with your loyalty program and settled on the right membership platform, you have to let your customers know about it.

-First things first, you have to train your employees – the ones who come face to face with your customers – to use the software or program.
-In most stores, it’s usually the cashier who inform the customers about the rewards or potential membership that they can get in on.
+First things first, you have to train your employees (the ones who come face to face with your customers) to use the software or program.
+They must be familiar with the tool and be able to operate it seamlessly.

 Are you ready to start your rewards program?
 Talk to us and we’ll be happy to help you out!